agrc/metes-without-bounds/README.md

 # Meets without bounds

-An ArcGIS geoprocessing tool for describing a polyline feature.
+An ArcGIS python geoprocessing toolbox script tool for describing a polyline feature.

 > [!Warning]
 > No warranties or certification, express or implied, are provided for any and all road centerline descriptions provided by the Utah Geospatial Resource Center (UGRC).
 The following road centerline description has been compiled as a best effort service strictly for general purpose informational use and any interpretations made are the responsibility of the User.